aprescott/constructable/README.markdown

 ## constructable\_attributes method

-You can all the constructable attributes and their values of your class as a hash, by calling the ```constructable_attributes``` method from within an instance of your class:
+You can get all the constructable attributes and their values of your class as a hash, by calling the ```constructable_attributes``` method from within an instance of your class: